tramcar/awesome-job-boards/CONTRIBUTING.md

 - Titles should be [capitalized](http://grammar.yourdictionary.com/capitalization/rules-for-capitalization-in-titles.html).
 - Use the following format: `[List Name](link)`
 - Link additions should be added to the bottom of the relevant category.
-- Check your spelling and grammar.
-- Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
-- New categories or improvements to the existing categorisation are welcome.
+- New categories or improvements to the existing categories are welcome.

 Thanks for helping!
 We'll get your pull request merged as soon as possible!